 In January of 2007, Geneie decided to leave TRI and to start Trauma First Aide Associates.
 Elaine and Laurie went on to become the co-founders and co-directors of the Trauma Resource Institute.
 Elaine and Laurie began teaching Trauma First Aide together and later through their association, created TRI’s Trauma Resiliency Model (TRM) which was inspired by Trauma First Aide.
-Elaine further conceptualized and expanded their work as wellness skills called the Community Resiliency Model in a large Mental Health Services Act Project funded by the State of California and San Bernardino County (2011-2013).
+Elaine, along with a dedicated team (Peggy Rowe Ward, PhD, Jennifer Burton, LMFT, Jan Click, LCSW, Merdice Ellis, LMFT, Karen Banker, LCSW, Price Marshall, LMFT, Martha Parra, LCSW, Mark Dust, PhD Candidate, and Marina Compean, LCSW) taught community members to be trainers in TRI’s Community Resiliency Model Innovation Project, part of the Mental Health Services Act Project funded by the State of California and San Bernardino County (2011-2013).

-In May of 2012, TRI’s Board of Directors asked Elaine to take the helm of the Trauma Resource Institute as the sole operating director.
+In May of 2012, TRI’s Board of Directors asked Elaine to take the helm of the Trauma Resource Institute.
 Laurie Leitch resigned from the Trauma Resource Institute on June 15, 2012 to start a limited partnership with one of her associates.
 Elaine, Laurie and Geneie had a shared belief that innovation would enhance the healing of trauma in the world.
-So, although the three are involved in separate endeavors, all three remain involved in bringing forth healing strategies to help our world community.
+So, although the three have been involved in separate endeavors, they remain involved in bringing forth healing strategies to help our world community.